Oooh~ I Caught the tail end

 in his Gutter-Suit

-with a Pair o’ boots On,
+and a Pair o’ boots,

 Is man of means

-(mostly “means well”)
+(if only “means well”)

-On sabbatical from livin hard,
+On sabbatical from livin hard;

-And taking it extra easy
+Taking it extra easy

 this very evening,